-3 costly sales mistakes, so easy to commit.
+3 common and costly mistakes in sales, so easy to commit.
 Unfortunately, they result in expensive sales losses.
 Here are 3 costly sales mistakes and how to avoid sales mistakes.

 Costly mistake, 1: Not paying attention to the business card